syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 * This creates an empty diagram.
 In the following section, you can learn how to add “Employee Details” in the Diagram.

-{% include image.html url="/js/Diagram/Getting-Started_images/Getting-Started_img2.png" Caption="Empty Diagram"%}
+{% include image.html url="/js/Diagram/Getting-Started_images/Getting-Started_img2.png" %}

 **Define Employee Information**